12 Quaint Small Towns in Florida to Discover on a Weekend Trip

 You can explore the quaint shops, art galleries, fishing shacks and seafood restaurants.
 Take a stroll along the waterfront and watch the sunset over the marshes and mangroves.

 This small, quiet town is Old Florida in its remoteness and slower way of life.
-Cedar Key area is widely recognized for its wildlife.
+The Cedar Key area is widely recognized for its wildlife.
 Being a haven for many species of birds, Cedar Key is a paradise for birdwatchers, photographers, and nature enthusiasts.

 Among the most popular things to do in Cedar Key are the Old Florida Celebration of the Arts in April, the Pirate Festival in November, and in February, the Stargazing Party